Chandler Dog Bite Lawyers

 After a bad dog bite accident in which your child is seriously injured, getting them to the doctor and getting in touch with animal control are obviously your top two priorities.
 However, you must also quickly shift gears and think about your family, and your future.
 And that means reaching out to a skilled Chandler personal injury lawyer.
 An attorney who is experienced in dealing with dog bite injury accidents can help you to gather all of the information and evidence you need to proceed with a legal case against the owner of the dog that bit your child.
 They will collect witness statements, information from animal control, records from the doctor, and other evidence to build a strong case that will help ensure you receive the compensation you need to put your family back together.

-The Husband and Wife Law Team can help you fight for compensation to cover the wages you lost while caring for your child, all of your child's medical expenses at present and for the future, and additional compensation for pain and suffering felt by your child and by your family.
-Contact the Chandler dog bite attorneys at the Breyer Law Offices, P.C. for a free consultation to help you better understand your rights and responsibilities, and to determine whether you have a good case.
+The Husband & Wife Law Team can help you fight for compensation to cover the wages you lost while caring for your child, all of your child's medical expenses at present and for the future, and additional compensation for pain and suffering felt by your child and by your family.
+Contact the Chandler dog bite attorneys at The Husband & Wife Law Team for a free consultation to help you better understand your rights and responsibilities, and to determine whether you have a good case.

 Get Help Now